Andrew Mlangeni: Later life

 On 26 April 2018, Mlangeni received an Honorary Doctorate in Education from the Durban University of Technology in South Africa.
 He was also awarded an honorary doctorate in Law on 7 April 2018 by Rhodes University.

 Mlangeni was awarded the Freedom of the City of London on 20 July 2018 at age 93.
 On that visit, he was also a guest of honour at the opening of the Mandela Centenary Exhibition at the South Bank Centre, alongside the Duke and Duchess of Sussex.
 On the Centenary Celebration of Nelson Mandela's birth, he also read Mandela's favourite poem – Invictus – which was aired on the BBC's Newsnight programme.

+In 2019, the South African Irish Regiment was renamed in his honour.

 Personal life

 He married June Ledwaba (22 March 1927 – 24 May 2001) from 1950 until her death in 2001 from cancer.
 The couple had four children.

 Death

 Mlangeni died on 21 July 2020 in 1 Military Hospital in Pretoria after complaining of abdominal related issues.
 He was 95 and was the last surviving Rivonia Trialist following the death of Denis Goldberg on 29 April same year.
 President Cyril Ramaphosa expressed his condolences on behalf of the government, stating: "The passing of Andrew Mokete Mlangeni signifies the end of a generational history and places our future squarely in our hands".
 He was given a special state funeral on 29 July 2020 and he was buried at Roodepoort cemetery next to his wife June.